 Not only does this set you up for disappointment, but it can also lead to discouragement and quitting altogether.

 A fitness goal should be something that is achievable and realistic given your current circumstances.
-If you’re just starting out, don’t try to lose 20 pounds in one month.
+If you’re just starting out, don’t try to aim for a drastic fitness goal like shedding 30 pounds in one month.

 2. Focus On One Thing At A Time